-Dublin is located on the East Coast of Ireland, stretching along the Irish Sea in a half moon shape.
-Dublin is a city of two halfs, the Northside and the Southside, divided by the River Liffey in the city centre.
+Dublin is located on the East Coast of Ireland, stretching along the Irish Sea in a half-moon shape.
+Dublin is a city of two halves, the Northside and the Southside, divided by the River Liffey in the city centre.

-Dublin’s city centre is a fairly small area, and walking around the city is quite an easy thing to do, you can get a map and a list of self guided walks and its relatively easy using local landmarks to find your way around.
+Dublin’s city center is a fairly small area, and walking around the city is quite an easy thing to do, you can get a map and a list of self-guided walks and it’s relatively easy using local landmarks to find your way around.

 There are hop on and hop off bus services all around the city centre.

 You can use the Luas Tram service to hop on and off at all many major attractions and shopping areas in the city.